Skip to Main Content

 Brill

-The Read & Publish agreement enables authors from participating institutions to publish accepted articles into any ejournals from the Brill Online Journal Collection that their institution subscribes to, without any article processing charges (APCs).
+This opt-in agreement enables authors from participating institutions to publish an uncapped number of accepted research and review articles in Open Access in any journals from the Brill Online Journal Collection which their institution subscribes to, without any article processing charges (APCs).

 Participating institutions